 On Sunday, November 4, 2017, Solungga Liu premiered Griffes' 1915 transcription of an orchestral work by Debussy, Les parfums de la nuit, at the Library of Congress.
 This will be the official premiere recording of the transcription, a re-discovered treasure

 in Honor of the 100th Anniversary of his Death (1884-1920)

-A series of Youtube videos of Griffes' representative works for solo piano, combining musical scores with sound tracks from Solungga's album.
-Coming soon!
+A collection of Youtube videos of Charles Griffes' representative works for solo piano, with musical scores and sound tracks from Solungga's CD album by Centaur Records.